 The new infrastructure law also increases funding for existing programs (e.g. 5311) or funds new programs, for which County Express may be eligible to apply in upcoming years.
-In some cases, the FTA
+In some cases, the FTA has not yet announced the details of eligibility for the grants; however, it appears likely that the LTA could compete in many of the programs.
+The four key priorities for new funding include the following:

-- Programs that improve transit safety - Modernizing bus fleets and facilities - Low or no vehicle emissions competitive program (\$5.6 billion available) - Improving equity, including accessibility and access for persons with limited incomes
+- Programs that improve transit safety

+- Modernizing bus fleets and facilities

+- Low or no vehicle emissions competitive program (\$5.6 billion available)

+Improving equity, including accessibility and access for persons with limited incomes